Time Complexity Analysis of Loop in Programming

 • Sliding window approach

-• Problem-solving using data structures like stack, queue, hash table, heap, etc.
+• Problem-solving using data structures like stacks, queues, hash tables, heaps, etc.

-• Single loop: A loop running constant time, a loop running n times, a loop growing exponentially, a loop running based on a specific condition, a loop running with a data structure, consecutive single loops, etc.
+• Single loop patterns: A loop running constant time, a loop running n times, a loop growing exponentially, a loop running based on a condition, a loop running with a data structure, double traversal, etc.

-• Nested loops: Two nested loops, three nested loops, a sequence of a single loop followed by nested loops, etc.
+• Nested loops: Two nested loops, three nested loops, a single loop followed by nested loops, etc.

 Steps to analyze the time complexity of loop

-So the time complexity of the loop = (Count of loop iterations in the worst case) * (Time complexity of code in the loop body).
-We represent this in Big-O notation by ignoring lower-order terms and coefficients.
+The time complexity of the loop = (Number of loop iterations in the worst case) * (Time complexity of code executing at each iteration).
+We can represent this in terms of Big-O notation by ignoring lower-order terms and coefficients.

-• Now, calculate the total count of this operation for the complete loop in terms of input size.
+• Calculate the total count of this operation for the complete loop in terms of input size.
 Representing this expression in terms of Big-O notation will give the time complexity of the loop.

 {